Romani people in Romania: Cultural influence

 Notable Romanian Romani musicians and bands include Grigoraş Dinicu, Johnny Răducanu, Ion Voicu, Taraf de Haïdouks, Connect-R and Nicole Cherry.

 The musical genre manele, a part of Romanian pop culture, is often sung by Romani singers in Romania and has been influenced in part by Romani music, but mostly by Oriental music brought to Romania from Turkey in the 19th century.
 Romanian public opinion on the subject varies from support to outright condemnation.

 Cornmeal is a popular food among Romanian Roma.
+Ankruste are Kalderash cornmeal cakes made with Indian spices such as coriander and cumin.
 Other famous foods among Romanian Roma are Şah Hai Mas (cabbage and meat), bândăreș (pork loin seasoned with garlic) and săviacul, a traditional pie made with telemea cheese.
+Historically, the nomadic Roma favored meat cooked on a spit, over coals, or roasted in a cauldron, typically served with polenta boiled in a pot.
+The Romani from the pletoşi tribe particularly enjoy whole potatoes roasted directly on coals, served on a plate alongside fried or roasted chicken.
+The Ursari community traditionally eats fried meat accompanied by polenta and garlic.